How to Use Claude AI — A Practical Guide for Real Work

 If you're hitting Claude.ai's friction — copying outputs around, repeating the same setup, wanting it inside another tool — that's the signal to graduate to the API.
 The API isn't a separate product; it's the same model, accessed programmatically.

 A 50-line Python script using the Anthropic SDK can replace a tab you keep open all day.
 The prompt-caching feature (charges 10% of normal rate for repeat context) makes this surprisingly cheap.
+For workflows like "summarize each new arxiv paper in my reading list," the API turns a daily 30-minute chore into a cron job.

 Common mistakes to avoid